paulsinclair51/briteTest/docs/LiteTest_Glossary.md

 <details>
 <summary>P: Click to view</summary>

-- **pass**: A counted successful test where the expression evaluates to non‑zero.
+- **pass**: For LiteTest, a counted successful test where the expression evaluates to non‑zero.
 - **PATH**: Optional command‑line argument indicating the output destination;
    may be a report file path or directory path.
 Argument must be quoted if it contains spaces.
-- **process guard**: The guard used for process isolation can capture all signals but increases the time to run the tests.
+- **process guard**: For LiteTest, the guard used for process isolation can capture all signals but increases the time to run the tests.
 For already proven tests, use thread guards; otherwise, use process guards.
-- **process isolation**: Isolation mode where a test group or test expression runs in a separate process.
+- **process isolation**: For LiteTest, isolation mode where a test group or test expression runs in a separate process.
-- **project**: a single-token project identifier used in orchestrator initialization and default report naming.
+- **project**: For LiteTest, a single-token project identifier used in orchestrator initialization and default report naming.
 </details>

 <details>